 The list includes six first-time NASCAR Hall of Fame nominees, including Sam Ard, Neil Bonnett, Marvin Panch, Jim Paschal, Tony Stewart and Red Vogt.

 Five inductees will be elected by the NASCAR Hall of Fame Voting Panel, which includes a nationwide fan vote on www.NASCAR.com.
 Voting Day for the 2020 class will be May 22.
+You also might want to check out somewhere similar to Fan Duel.

 The 20 nominees for induction are as follows: